 This exploratory course helps students in understanding the properties of different materials that are used in products.
-It helps the students understand the basic nature of tools and material relationship, the contents of the course include the study of wood, metal, plastic, and bamboo as basic materials, Exploration of basic forms of materials, exploration of basic processes and form generation, a combination of materials.
+It helps student understand the basic nature of tools and material relationship, the contents of the course includes study of wood, metal, plastic and bamboo as basic materials, Exploration of basic forms of materials, exploration of basic processes and form generation, combination of materials.